Farewell Spit: Australasian gannets

 A breeding colony of Australasian gannets was identified at Farewell Spit in 1983.
 The size of the colony increased from 75 nests in 1983 to 3,060 nests in 2001, and a 2006 survey recorded 3,300 pairs.
 The breeding area comprises several discrete sub-colonies at the end of the spit, around 30 minutes walk past the lighthouse.
-The breeding colonies are only a few metres above sea level, and this is unusual because gannet colonies are usually well above sea level on high, stable rock formations.
+The breeding colonies are only a few metres above sea level, which is unusual because gannet colonies are usually well above sea level on high, stable rock formations.
 In January 1997, three of the sub-colonies were completely washed away during Cyclone Drena.
 In most years, some of the colonies are washed over during very high tides or major storms.
 In 2022, there were 10,000 birds in the colony.

 Other seabirds

 Other seabirds that nest on shellbanks on Farewell Spit include Caspian terns and white-fronted terns.

 Waterfowl

 Farewell Spit has been identified as the largest moulting site for black swans in the country, with up to 15% of the total population present between November and March.
 Significant numbers of Australasian shoveler have also been reported.